kenjishujaku/CEGEG075/README.md

-# CEGEG075：Image Understanding
+# CEGEG075：Image Understanding Coursework
-This coding aims to detect a car or cars in an image.
-The detectors are trained on a number of sample images with AdaBoost and Support Vector Machine.
+This coursework aims to detect a car or cars in an image, using OpenCV package of Python.
+What the programming files do is the following:
+  1. train detectors on a number of sample images with machine learning algorithms
+  2. detect specific objects in an image
+  3. evaluate the accuracy
+The output is like below images: